Wheatgrass

 Pregnancy and breast-feeding: There isn't enough reliable information to know if wheatgrass is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Surgery: Wheatgrass might lower blood sugar and might interfere with blood sugar control during and after surgery.
+Surgery: Wheatgrass might lower blood sugar.
+This might interfere with blood sugar control during and after surgery.
 Stop taking wheatgrass as a medicine at least 2 weeks before a scheduled surgery.

 Effectiveness